1936 anti-fascist London "battle" has resonance today

 "These guys like getting out on a Saturday, having some beers and having their chants," Feldman said.

-In that respect, the EDL's members would appear to share some qualities with the white supremacist, neo-Nazi and anti-Semitic organizations they distance themselves from, like the National Front, Blood and Honor or Stormfront.
+In that respect, the EDL's members would appear to share some qualities with the white supremacist, neo-Nazi and anti-Semitic organisations they distance themselves from, like the National Front, Blood and Honour or Stormfront.

 Former far-right activist Matthew Collins joined the National Front when he was just 15.

-"I came to the realization that actually these people are really, really evil," said Collins, who has written of his experiences in "Hate: My Life in the British Far Right."
+"I came to the realisation that actually these people are really, really evil," said Collins, who has written of his experiences in "Hate: My Life in the British Far Right."

 "I didn't really want to spend the rest of my life stuck in tiny little rooms with these lunatics," he told Reuters.